Pandoa/UltimateIOSToolkit/blueprintinterstitialad.md

 ## Loading an Ad
-Now that the Banner is initialized, it's time to load an ad that will be then shown to the user.
+Now that the Interstitial Ad is initialized, it's time to load an ad that will be then shown to the user.
 To load an ad, call the `Load Ad for Interstitial Ad` node.
 <div class="bpcode">
 <textarea readonly>